skeeto/skewer-mode/README.md

 ## Usage

- 1. Start the HTTP server (`httpd-start`)
- 2. Put your HTML document in the root (`httpd-root`)
- 3. Include jQuery and `/skewer` as scripts (see `example.html`)
+### Quick version

+ 1. Place dependencies in your `load-path` or load them directly
+ 2. Load `skewer-mode.el`
+ 3. `M-x run-skewer` to attach a browser to Emacs
- 4. Visit the document from a browser
+ 4. From a `js2-mode` buffer, send forms to the browser to evaluate

-As a shortcut, the above can mostly be done with `M-x run-skewer`.
-A browser will be launched and connected to Emacs for use as a JavaScript REPL.

-With `skewer-mode` enabled in the buffer, these commands will evaluate the JavaScript expression around the point, like the various Lisp modes.
+The keybindings for evaluating expressions in the browser are just like the Lisp modes.
+These are provided by the minor mode `skewer-mode`.

  * C-x C-e -- `skewer-eval-last-expression`
  * C-M-x   -- `skewer-eval-defun`
  * C-c C-k -- `skewer-load-buffer`

 The result of the expression is echoed in the minibuffer.

-With `skewer-mode` enabled in a buffer, typing `C-x C-e` (`skewer-eval-last-expression`) or `C-M-x` (`skewer-eval-defun`) will evaluate the JavaScript expression before the point in the visiting browser, like the various Lisp modes.
-The result of the expression is echoed in the minibuffer.
-Once loaded, `skewer-mode` is automatically enabled in `js-mode` buffers.
+Note: `run-skewer` uses `browse-url` to launch the browser.
+This may require further setup depending on your operating system and personal preferences.

+### Manual version

+To skewer your own document rather than the provided blank one,

+ 1. Load the dependencies
+ 2. Load `skewer-mode.el`
+ 3. Start the HTTP server (`httpd-start`)
+ 4. Put your HTML document under the root (`httpd-root`)
+ 5. Include jQuery and `/skewer` as scripts (see `example.html`)
+ 6. Visit the document from your browser

+If your document isn't a static page but is instead hosted by its own server, you can still skewer the page.
+See the proxy below.

 ## REPL